ogonkov/nunjucks-loader/README.md

 * relative to given string(s) from `searchPath` option (or project root, if no paths given),
 * relative to current file.

+Path to file couldn't be outside of folders above.